hblakely/hblakely/README.md

   In 2003 I had built my first computer with the help of Free Geek in Portland Oregon.
 Volunteering at Free Geek gave me the opportunity as a young man to recycle e-wasted machines, and to build systems from viable parts using Red Hat Linux.
-It was a dream-opportunity for me, as I was living in a town of 420 residents, far away from the technical world.
+It was a dream-opportunity for me, as I was living far away from the technical world in a town of 420 residents.

   Gear from all across time would float into Free Geek, and I became intimately aware of hardware's evolution.
-From physically dismantaling computer systems, to testing and cataloging usable parts, then finally assembling and configuring custom chassis, I had the luxury to explore the mysterious world of computing.
+I had the luxury to explore the mysterious world of computing; from physically dismantaling computer systems, to testing and cataloging usable parts, then finally assembling and configuring custom chassis.

 -------------------------------------
 #### EDUCATION ####